 - you are a residential landlord in the private rented sector

-- you have a combined gross annual household income of less than £30,000
+- the occupants have a combined gross annual household income of less than £30,000

-- you own a property that has a low energy performance rating.
-For example, the property has an energy performance certificate (EPC) rating in band E, F or G.
+- the property has an energy performance certificate (EPC) rating in band E, F or G

 How to apply for the Green Home Grant?

 Call the Green Homes Grant team at E.ON on 0333 202 4820 (Offices are open Monday to Friday between 9am – 5pm)

 Or email the Green Homes Grant team at E.ON with your contact number.
 They will then contact you via phone and check that you qualify before scheduling a home survey.